gwong-astro/FAVER/README.md

 sudo singularity build favor_singularityContainer.sif docker://gwongastro/favor:version2
 ```

-It is assumed that singularity is already installed, if not check the following link https://sylabs.io/guides/3.5/admin-guide/installation.html.
-If you need to specify the directory to write the container to use the following command:
+The conversion requires a bit of space, depends of the size of the image, if you need to specify a temporary directory to use for build run the following:

 ```
 sudo singularity build --tmpdir /extension/tmp/ favor_singularity.sif docker://gwongastro/favor:version2
 ```

-where /extension/tmp/ is the location you wish to save the container.
+where /extension/tmp/ is the location temporary location the container.

 ## Running singularity and interact with a local directory